Frequently asked questions (choosing a school)

 You can research special schools listed in the Local Offer or within the Directory of schools (one for primary and one for secondary) found in the admissions pages to find out which school or schools might be appropriate for your child’s needs.

 We would encourage you contact special schools directly to discuss your child’s individual needs and if possible arrange a visit, before you make any decisions.

-See response to the next question which outlines the Suffolk process.
+See response to question 10 which outlines the Suffolk process.

 Allocation of places in Suffolk Special schools is by referral (from current School) to a panel for consideration, with prescribed deadlines throughout the year.

-By using the legal process of requesting a school to be named in the EHC plan (when finalising the initial plan, or following amendment at Annual Review), you will have the opportunity of mediation and/or appealing if you are in disagreement with the LA.
+By using the legal process of requesting a school to be named in the EHC plan (when finalising the initial plan, or following amendment at Annual Review), you will have the opportunity of mediation and/or appealing if you are in disagreement with the local authority.

 The local authority may only reject your request to name your chosen school where:

 - the school or other institution is unsuitable for the age, ability, aptitude or special educational needs of the child or young person